-Dr. Suhasini Palle Associate Professor When seeking to increase efficiency, output, and quality via the use of a performance management system, common roadblocks were outlined by Eric Schneir.
-Companies establish long-term strategies that often include the introduction of new goods and services.
+Craig when seeking to increase efficiency, output, and quality via the use of a performance management system, common roadblocks were outlined by Eric Schneir.
+Companies establish longterm strategies that often include the introduction of new goods and services.
 These strategies will only work if put into action.
 The objectives and the envisioned future are important, but they are usually not enough.
 They need to be used in conjunction with a performance management system that defines success, provides tools for measuring it, and holds individuals responsible for reaching it.
 Modifying fundamental HRM processes like performance evaluation, bonus distribution, recruitment, and education and development may have a profound impact on organisations over the long term.
 In many businesses, the gap between what is officially proclaimed as vital and what is understood to count is wide.

-The disconnect between results and pay is frequently glaringly clear.
-Recent research has shown that only around one-third of businesses truly tie CEO pay to company success.
-Identifying and measuring performance via performance management and rewarding and acknowledging that performance through a strong recognition and reward system are both necessary for creating sustainable shifts.
 According to the results of a recent poll, upper management must institute new measures of responsibility in order to facilitate transformation.
 There should be both good and negative outcomes for actions taken.
 Pay raises for all employees have been reduced or cancelled at several companies.
 In an era when monetary prizes are more limited, it's clear that those of a different kind are greatly prized.
 The beliefs and expectations of modern employees need a more flexible approach to compensation.
 A number of academics responded to Deming's warning by arguing that conventional performance management approaches might be adapted to foster quality.
 When human resource management is more integrated into the organization's overall strategy, a focus on quality has a more profound impact on productivity.
-Constituents of a Performance Management Structure Management by Objectives as per Dr Naveen Prasadula When it comes to managing performance, the first and perhaps most important step is performance planning, which in turn serves as the cornerstone of performance evaluations.
+Constituents of a Performance Management Structure Management by Objectives as per Dr.Naveen Prasadula When it comes to managing performance, the first and perhaps most important step is performance planning, which in turn serves as the cornerstone of performance evaluations.
 Planning for the performance appraisal is a collaborative effort between the appraisee and reviewee.
 After discussing and agreeing on a performance budget with their reporting officer, workers use this time to set annual goals and choose which critical performance areas will be measured.
-Rating and Assessing Performance Midyear and end-of-year reviews, or "annual reviews," are the two main types of evaluations measurable and quantifiable accomplishments are given after the employee's self-evaluation.
+Rating and Assessing Performance

-Performance Evaluations, followed by Individual Counseling and Performance Enhancement:
+Performance Evaluations, followed by Individual Counselling and Performance Enhancement: